Two Caught, One Sought After Paramus Police Chase Down Stolen Mercedes

 A third suspect got away, authorities said.

-Police said the trio stole a Mercedes SUV from a Paramus driveway around 1 a.m. after finding the key fob inside.
+Police said the trio stole a Mercedes SUV from a Sweetbriar Avenue driveway around 11:30 p.m.
+Saturday after finding the key fob inside.

-Borough police grabbed Curry, who was wanted on warrants out of Newark, and Summer in Maywood after a chase through Rochelle Park.
+A little over an hour and a half later, police "received information that the stolen car was back in Paramus [and the occupants] possibly attempting to steal another vehicle," Police Chief Kenneth Ehrenberg said.

+Officer Michael Mordaga moments later tried to stop the Mercedes as it headed south on Forest Avenue -- but it took off, the chief said.

+Officers arrested Curry and Summer after a brief struggle, the chief said.

-Maywood and Rochelle Park police and the Bergen County Sheriff's Office assisted in the search for that person.
+Maywood and Rochelle Park police and the Bergen County Sheriff's Office assisted in what became an unsuccessful search for the third member fo the trio.

 Five years ago this week, police in Fairfield arrested Curry and an accomplice after they stolen another Mercedes -- this one belonging to an off-duty Essex County sheriff's officer who'd left it in front of a bank to use the ATM machine.